-In ``tech for good'', \textit{techno-centric} projects are driven by an ``innovate at all costs'' mentality, leading to the creation of technologies with little maintenance support and local capacity building afterward~\cite{saha_towards_2022}.
-It incentivizes a top-down design approach, where the solutions are typically designed by external technologists without adequate engagement with the local communities~\cite{walsham_ict4d_2017, dada_failure_2006, harris_how_2016, dodson_considering_2012}, especially during the decision-making stages of projects~\cite{saha_commissioning_2022}.
+In ``tech for good'', \textit{techno-centric} projects are driven by an ``innovate at all costs'' mentality, leading to the creation of technologies with little maintenance support or local capacity building afterward~\cite{saha_towards_2022}.
+This mentality incentivizes a top-down design approach, where the solutions are typically designed by external technologists without adequate engagement with the local communities~\cite{walsham_ict4d_2017, dada_failure_2006, harris_how_2016, dodson_considering_2012}, especially during the decision-making stages of projects~\cite{saha_commissioning_2022}.
 It could also lead to the phenomenon of ``bungee jumping research''~\cite{dearden_moving_2016}, characterized by brief, superficial engagement~\cite{saha_towards_2022, sultana_parar-daktar_2019, dada_failure_2006}.
-Development of the solutions tends to follow a linear and short-term process: building the technology, deploying it, and moving on to the next project, where researchers often leave after their work is published, making it difficult to sustain the systems they have introduced~\cite{taylor_leaving_2013, dada_failure_2006, walsham_ict4d_2017}.
-Last but not least, evaluations of \textit{techno-centric} projects constrain assessments of success to technical dimensions, narrowly focusing metrics such as model accuracy or the production of tangible artifacts like software~\cite{dodson_considering_2012, lin_come_2024}.
+Development of the solutions tends to follow a linear and short-term process: building the technology, deploying it, and moving on to the next project.
+Researchers often leave after their work is published, making it difficult to sustain the systems they have introduced~\cite{taylor_leaving_2013, dada_failure_2006, walsham_ict4d_2017}.
+Last but not least, evaluations of \textit{techno-centric} projects constrain assessments of success to technical dimensions, narrowly focusing on metrics such as model accuracy or the production of specific artifacts like software~\cite{dodson_considering_2012, lin_come_2024}.